unraid/docs/docs/unraid-os/troubleshooting/troubleshooting.md

 - **Capture diagnostics before rebooting.**
   Go to **Tools → Diagnostics** to generate a diagnostics file that preserves logs and system details necessary for troubleshooting.
 - **Share the diagnostics file** in a [post on the Unraid forums](http://forums.unraid.net/) to assist others in helping you effectively.

-If you're unsure how to proceed, always feel free to ask for guidance in the forums before attempting repairs.
-Rushing may complicate issues further.